Last Updated on by

-- Runners who may be on a medication that directly affects heart rate.
+- Athletes who may be on a medication that directly affects heart rate.

 - Runners who cannot get a reliable reading from heart rate monitors, due to monitor placement or fit.

-- Runners who simply cannot run in prescribed zone, and must walk 100% of the time (this defeats the purpose of run-training)
+- Those who simply cannot run in prescribed zone, and must walk 100% of the time (this defeats the purpose of run-training)

 - Runner’s who can’t get an accurate lactate threshold heart rate test, for whatever reason.